Crown-Commercial-Service/ccs-scale-cat-paas-infra/README.md

 # ccs-scale-cat-paas-infra

+Please be aware there is a Git submodule in use; see [later section](#core-iac-modules---git-submodule) for details.

+## Service Architecture

+Please see [the infrastructure README](iac/README.md) for details of the architecture contained herein.

 ## Core IAC modules - Git Submodule

 This repo makes use of the core IAC modules.
 You are encouraged to read [the core README](https://github.com/Crown-Commercial-Service/ccs-migration-alpha-tools/blob/main/README.md) to understand more about why this is the case.